Annual report and financial statements for the year ended 31 December 2025

 12. 2024 financial information

-The figures and financial information for the period ended 31 December 2024 are extracted from the Company’s annual financial statements for the period and do not constitute statutory accounts.
+The figures and financial information for the period ended 31 December 2024 are compiled from an extract of the published financial statements for the period and do not constitute statutory accounts.
 Those financial statements have been delivered to the Registrar of Companies and included the Auditors’ report which was unqualified, did not include a reference to any matter to which the auditors drew attention without qualifying the report, and did not contain any statements under Sections 498(2) or 498(3) of the Companies Act 2006.

 13. Annual Report and financial statements